swcarpentry/website/_posts/2016/12/2016-12-23-election-mateusz-kuzak.md

 activities and software development best practices.

-I got sucked into  in Software Carpentry world through Elixir Data Carpentry Pilot organised by Aleksadra Pawlik.
+I got sucked into  in Software Carpentry world through Elixir Data Carpentry Pilot organised by Aleksandra Pawlik.
 During hackathon in Helsinki, together with Francois Michonneau and few other people we kickstarted `ggplot2` part in `R-ecology-lesson`.
 From day one I learned a lot about the mechanics of SC, lesson development and logistics of the workshops.

 ## Instructor
-At the end of 2015 I attended instructor training in Manchester and became certified instructor shortly after.
+At the end of 2015, I attended instructor training in Manchester and became certified instructor shortly after.
 Since then I instructed at 7 SC and DC workshops around Europe and few more eScience Center workshops based on Software or Data Carpentry materials.
 Currently,